-‘RHONY’ Star Luann De Lesseps And Rich Super Are Reportedly Back Together Amid Season 12
+‘RHONY’ Star Luann de Lesseps And Rich Super Are Reportedly Back Together Amid Season 12

 Luann de Lesseps has reportedly rekindled her romance with her agent ex-boyfriend, Rich Super.

-According to a Page Six report on October 7, the Real Housewives of New York City cast member dated Super briefly last year before she returned to rehab for a second time after her December 2017 arrest.
+According to a Page Six report on October 7, the Real Housewives of New York City cast member briefly dated Super last year before she returned to rehab for a second time following her December 2017 arrest.
 Then, at some point recently, she allegedly reconciled with him and is now enjoying a casual romance.

 “They spend every waking hour together, and he passionately rushes to her defense, but it’s technically unconfirmed [that they’re an item],” a source explained to the outlet.